Efficiency in Multiple-Type Housing Markets: Introduction

 \subsection{Motivating examples and main results}

 We consider two multiple-type objects reallocation problems represented below, which motivates our research.

-\textbf{Course reallocation.} At many universities in Europe, Ph.D. candidates are hired as full-time employees and required to serve as teaching assistants for multiple courses.
-A common scenario is that they may be assigned to one undergraduate course and one graduate course per year.
-However, teaching assistants' interests may change over time, which means that the distribution of course assignments made this year may not be efficient in the next year.
-For example, a teaching assistant who previously taught an advanced game theory course may now wish to teach macro courses instead, and another teaching assistant who taught asset pricing this year may also want to switch his course.
-Therefore, reallocating courses among them may be Pareto improving.
+\textbf{Task reallocation.} Consider a scenario where we are organizing paper presentations for a class of ten students, we have ten papers and ten dates that need to be distributed among the students.
+Initially, the assignments might be made randomly.
+However, students have different preferences over paper-date pairs.
+Some students may prefer to present earlier and have a preference for presenting a paper on a specific topic of personal interest, while others may prefer to do it later and prefer another topic.
+Therefore, reallocating papers and reallocating dates among the students, may be Pareto improving.

-\textbf{Job rotation.} Every doctor enrolled in a hospital residency program is obligated to take turns being on an emergency duty schedule every month.
+\textbf{Job rotation.} (1) Time schedule.
+Every doctor enrolled in a hospital residency program is obligated to take turns being on an emergency duty schedule every month.
 The schedule includes all doctors in the hospital and covers an entire year.
 The schedule is automatically carried over to the next year, but can be modified at the beginning of each year.
 When making changes, the preferences of each doctor regarding their duty schedule in the new year can be taken into consideration.
+(2) Location arrangement.
+Similarly, we can consider scheduling issues based on different locations.
+For instance, one anesthesiologist may be on duty at the North zone for the entire day, while another is at the South zone.
+Clearly, sometimes they could exchange their locations.

-The common characteristics of the above problems are as follows: there are several objects that are labeled by different types and assigned to a group of agents (in the first example, there are two types, undergraduate course and graduate course, and in the second example, types refer to time periods).
-Each agent owns one object of each type and consumes exactly one object of each type.\footnote{Although teaching assistants may not officially own certain courses, they often inherit the previously assigned curriculum, which can be considered as their ownership of the course.
-Similarly, doctors may also unofficially inherit their time slot from the previous year, which can be regarded as their ownership of the slot.
+The common characteristics of the above examples are as follows: there are several objects that are labeled by different types and assigned to a group of agents (in the first example, there are two types, undergraduate course and graduate course, and in the second example, types refer to time periods).
+Each agent owns one object of each type and consumes exactly one object of each type.\footnote{Although doctors may not officially own certain time slots, they may unofficially inherit their time slot from the previous year, which can be regarded as their ownership of the slot.
 Furthermore, some people may officially own certain duties in certain situations, see \citet{klaus2008} in detail.} Additionally, there are no monetary transfers during the reallocation process.
 Therefore, agents have preferences over bundles, each consisting of one object of each type.

 We investigate a multiple-type reallocation model without monetary transfers that has these characteristics: the multiple-type housing markets model, as introduced by \citet{moulin1995}.
 In this model, a (re)allocation specifies how the objects are assigned to agents, and a mechanism is a mapping from a class of agents' preference profiles to the set of allocations.